Kinahan Organised Crime Group

 The Kinahan Organised Crime Group (KOCG), also known as the Kinahan Cartel, is a major Irish transnational organised crime syndicate alleged to be the most powerful in Ireland and one of the largest organised crime groups in the world.
 It is also established in the UK, Spain, and the United Arab Emirates.
 It was founded by Christy Kinahan in the 1990s.
-His eldest son Daniel manages the day-to-day operations of the family's criminal group.
 Estimated reports have credited them with wealth of up to €1 billion.

 The Kinahan Cartel has had an ongoing feud with the Hutch Gang since 2015, which had resulted in 18 deaths by August 2021.

+The organization was led by Christy's oldest son, Daniel Kinahan, until he was arrested in Dubai on 15 April 2026 after the conclusion of a secret operation between UAE and Irish police.

 Background

 The Kinahan Organised Crime Group was founded by Christy Kinahan, a native Dubliner, in the late 1990s and early 2000s during Ireland's "Celtic Tiger" period of rapid economic growth.
 Kinahan's first convictions date back to the late 1970s and involved house breaking, car theft, burglary, handling stolen goods and forgery.
-The group reportedly began as a street gang of inner-city drug dealers in Dublin, but soon grew on a global scale to become the current multi-million dollar criminal network that it is today.
+The group reportedly began as a street gang of inner-city drug dealers in Dublin, but soon grew on a global scale to become the multi-million dollar criminal network that it is today.
 Christy Kinahan served as the direct leader of the organisation up until the position was passed on to his son Daniel Kinahan.
 Irish courts have subsequently concluded that the group is a murderous organisation involved in the international trafficking of drugs and firearms.

 On 12 April 2022, the United States Department of State announced the offering of rewards of up to USD5 million under the Narcotics Rewards Program for information leading to the arrest and/or conviction of Kinahan family members.
 The reward is offered jointly with the Garda Síochána, National Crime Agency, and Drug Enforcement Administration.
 The seven key members were named as: Daniel Kinahan; Christopher Kinahan; Christopher Kinahan Jnr; veteran Dublin-born criminal Bernard Clancy; Daniel Kinahan’s “advisor and closest confidant" Sean McGovern; former KOCG enforcer now Marbella-based money launderer "Johnny Cash" Morrissey; and Ian Dixon who was arrested over the 2015 Costa del Sol murder of Gary Hutch but never charged.

 Despite the sanctions being imposed on the group, it was reported in August 2022 that Spanish-based associates of the Kinahan cartel were continuing to operate multi-million-euro drug shipments.
 "Johnny Cash" Morrissey and his wife Nicola were arrested in Marbella, Spain on Monday 13 September 2022.